 When I was preparing for our trip, I read all of these things about the required modesty in Morocco.
 That said, I packed all palazzo paints and skirts that covered my knees, shirts that covered my shoulders and packed a scarf to cover my head in case we went anywhere that was required.

 - I’m not sure who/where are enforcing these rules, but it definitely didn’t feel like a requirement (at least in the center of Marrakech).
 There were tons of tourist with shorts/skirts/tanks/etc. around the market and monuments.

 - That said, I did feel a lot more comfortable feeling that I was respecting their cultural norms and would 100% air on the side of modesty again if we went back.

 Moroccan currency is dirham.
 A lot of places also accepted Euros but dirham is definitely best to have on you – just make sure you exchange it back before you leave the country since it’s a closed currency.
 This was super easy to do at the Marrakesh airport so just leave yourself some time to do so.

-Overall, I’d highly recommend making a trip to Morocco.
-Even if you just tack a quick 2 days on to a Portugal trip and pop down to Marrakech, you definitely won’t regret it!
+Overall, we’d highly recommend making a trip to Morocco.
+Even if you just take a quick 2 days on to a Portugal trip and pop down to Marrakech, you definitely won’t regret it!

 Kylie & Scott